tribute to a friend

 It took me a few days to finish it, but I decided to share the drawing in the discord in the channel called "show off your creations."
 I had signed it with my Instagram username.

 I would have to find his comics, but I wasn't sure if I still had them, if I had downsized them in the move, if they were in a box in the crawlspace, being swallowed by the stagnant air.
-I was afraid for some reason too.
+I was also afraid for some reason too.
 Afraid of what I would find after I opened and read them.
 Truthfully, I didn't even look for them for a few weeks.

-All I know is that there's existence, there's a planet, there's a bunch of different life forms, and we all have been given a chance to experience it for a little while.
+We all have been given a chance to experience life for a little while.
 Some of us see this world and try to destroy it.
-Some of us want to preserve it or make it more beautiful.
-Some of us destroy it in order to make it more beautiful.
+Some of us stand in awe of it's beauty and try to preserve it.
+Most of us do a little bit of both.
+Artists have to do both.
+In order to make something new, we have to destroy something.

 I wish I could tell him that he left me better than he found me.
 I wish I could tell a lot of people that, but it's hard to.
 How do you even approach the topic of gratitude with your friends, mentors and heroes?
 How do you get those words out without embarrassing yourself AND the other person?
 I don't think I'm as good as I'd like to be in letting people know that they really mattered to me.
 That I'm thankful that they existed.